Quasiparticle density of states and triplet correlations in superconductor/ferromagnetic-insulator structures across a sharp domain wall: Acknowledgements

 \section{Acknowledgements}

+We thank S. Ili\'{c} for useful discussions.
 This work was partially funded by the Spanish Ministerio de Ciencia, Innovación y Universidades (MICINN) through Project PID2020-114252GB-I00 (SPIRIT), and EU’s Horizon 2020 research and innovation program under Grant Agreement No. 800923 (SUPERTED).
 A.H. acknowledges funding by the University of the Basque Country (Project PIF20/05).

 \begin{appendices}